paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ^
 To be honest, I still do not know which way of doing things is "best" in an Elm context.<br />
-But, I do know that what I want to have is runtime-switchable languages via a dropdown menu of some sort, which is something I have done when coding up applications in other languages.
+But, I do know that what I typically want to have in multi-lingual apps is runtime-switchable languages via a dropdown menu of some sort, which is something I have done when coding up applications in other languages.

 ---
 [.slidenumbers: false]